mtumilowicz/terraform-basics-modules-workshop/README.md

             * It’s important not to edit, delete, or otherwise tamper with the ter- raform.tfstate file, or Terraform could potentially lose track of the resources it manages
-* dependency lock file
-* providers
-  * go to hidden files: .terraform providers ... and find binary of the provider
 * resources and datasources
   * datasources allow data to be fetched or computed from outside of the terraform
     * example: AMI list that can be filtered to extract AMI IDs